Skip to main content

 pflow ./workflow.pflow.md --only process-data

-Use --no-cache to force fresh execution.
-Cache writes still happen, so the next run without --no-cache benefits from the results:
+Use --no-cache to bypass pflow memo-cache reads, so nodes execute again.
+Memo cache writes still happen, so the next run without --no-cache benefits from the results:

 pflow ./workflow.pflow.md --no-cache

-Use this when a node has external side effects (API calls, file writes) that should always run, or when cached results seem stale.
+Use this when a node has external side effects (API calls, file writes) that should run again, or when memoized results seem stale.
+It does not disable LLM provider prompt caching declared with ## Cache / prompt_cache:, OpenAI automatic prompt caching, or Gemini implicit caching.

 Generate a structured execution report (one markdown file per node):